cashier-go/cashier/README.md

 - `user` : string.
 User to which the server drops privileges to.
 - `cookie_secret`: string.
 Authentication key for the session cookie.
 This can be a secret stored in a [vault](https://www.vaultproject.io/) using the form `/vault/path/key` e.g. `/vault/secret/cashier/cookie_secret`.
 - `csrf_secret`: string.
 Authentication key for CSRF protection.
 This can be a secret stored in a [vault](https://www.vaultproject.io/) using the form `/vault/path/key` e.g. `/vault/secret/cashier/csrf_secret`.
 - `http_logfile`: string.
 Path to the HTTP request log.
 Logs are written in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
-If not set logs are written to stderr.
+The only valid destination for logs is a local file path.
 - `datastore`: string.
 Datastore connection string.
 See [Datastore](#datastore).

 ### database